 - Misunderstanding/misapplication of the law

 If you believe there was a mistake or the judge did not apply the law correctly during your family law or divorce proceedings, you should speak with one of our Colorado appellate attorneys at The Harris Law Firm as soon as possible.
-A notice of appeal must be filed within 49 days of the written order.
-If you miss that deadline, you will lose your opportunity to file an appeal.
+Appellate deadlines are very strict, and failing to file your notice of appeal or petition for magistrate review in a timely manner can bar you from appealing altogether.
+If your original order was issued by a magistrate, you may only have 14 days to seek review from a district court judge.
+If the order was issued by a judge, the notice of appeal must be filed within 49 days of the written order.
+If you miss those deadlines, you will lose your opportunity to file an appeal.

 - Reversal.
 This means the court decides the initial decision in your case was wrong and the decision is vacated.